PlatformOfTrust/docs/source/index.html.md

 * You should get familiar with [Authentication](#authentication) process regardless of are you integration data sources or building applications.

-* Related to authentication is the needed Bearer Token which is needed in some of the API calls.
+* Related to authentication is the Bearer Token which is needed in some of the API calls.
 Check out the [How to get Bearer token?](#how-to-get-bearer-token)

+* Some of the API endpoints are CORS enabled and they are marked in the description.

 * Another thing to understand is the ontologies.
 We recommend that you [get familiar with core ontologies](#ontologies) especially if you are integrating data sources to the Platform of Trust.